-- Vaccines are safe and provide the best protection available against a number of serious diseases. - Most vaccines used in the United States are made from a killed or inactive virus or bacteria, so the vaccines cannot give you the disease. - Side effects from vaccines are usually minor and temporary, such as feeling sore where you get the shot and your family.
+- Vaccines are safe and provide the best protection available against a number of serious diseases. - Most vaccines used in the United States are made from a killed or inactive virus or bacteria, so the vaccines cannot give you the disease. - Side effects from vaccines are usually minor and temporary, such as feeling sore where you get the shot or a slight fever, which go away in a few days.
+Serious and long-term effects are rare.